strigo/pystrigo/README.md

 # pystrigo

+**This is WIP**.
+Please do not consider this to be production ready.

 `pystrigo` is Strigo's official Python REST API client and CLI.
 It allows to easily retrieve information from Strigo's REST API and to automate processes.

 Visit [Strigo's REST API Reference](http://docs.strigo.io/api/reference) from more information on the API and on retrieving your `ORG_ID` and `API_KEY`.